50.043 - SQL¶

 To update tuples/records in table, we use the update statement.

-The above SQL statement updates all tuples's name topublisher one
+The above SQL statement updates all tuples's name topublisher one in publisher table with the existing name as publisher 1.

 To delete tuples/records, we use the delete statement.